flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

 }
 ```

-The `purchaseStream` gives you objects of type `PurchaseDetails`.
-This object gives you all information that is
+The `purchaseStream` provides you with objects of type `PurchaseDetails`.
+PurchaseDetails' provides you with all
-available on any platform, such as purchaseID and transactionDate, but here you can also access the platform
+information that is available on any platform, such as purchaseID and transactionDate.
+In addition, you will be able
-specific properties.
+to access the platform specific properties.
 The `PurchaseDetails` object is of subtype `GooglePlayPurchaseDetails`
 when the platform is Android and `AppStorePurchaseDetails` on iOS.
 Accessing the billingClientPurchase, resp.
-skPaymentTransaction gives you all the information that is available in the original platform objects.
+skPaymentTransaction provides you with all the information that is available in the original platform objects.

 This is an example on how to get the `originalJson` on Android:
 ```dart